All BMW K bikes are fuel

 Given their construction, it is

-need to be cleaned by placing them in a heated cleaning
+The proper way is by placing them in a heated cleaning

 to the correct spray pattern and flow rate.